Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Path-Structured CQs and Dynamic Programming (DP)

-We now show that the computation of the top-ranked answer for a full path CQ $Q_P$ can be modeled as an instance of serial DP.
-The instance is created according to the structure of the join tree; assume that the join tree of $Q_P$ is a path with nodes referencing relations $R_i, i \in \ell$, with $R_i$ being at depth $i$.
-The DP instance is constructed with stages $S_i, i \in [\ell+1]_0$ as follows: (1) atom $R_i$ corresponds to stage $S_i$ and each tuple in $R_i$ maps to a unique state in $S_i$, (2) there is an edge between $v \in S_i$ and $v' \in S_{i+1}$ iff the corresponding input tuples join and the edge's weight is the weight of the tuple corresponding to $v'$, (3) there is an edge from $s$ to each state in $S_1$ whose weight is the weight of the corresponding $R_1$-tuple, and (4) each state in $S_\stages$ has an edge to $t$ of weight 0.
-Clearly, there is a 1:1 correspondence between paths from $s$ to $t$ and output tuples of $Q_{P}$.
-Due to the commutativity of $+$, the weight of such a path equals output-tuple weight, regardless of the stage order imposed by the join tree.
-Hence the $k^\textrm{th}$-best output tuple according to the tropical semiring and the given weights corresponds to the $k^\textrm{th}$-shortest path in the DP instance.
+Computing the top-ranked answer to a full path CQ $Q_{P}$ can be modeled as an instance of serial DP.
+To create it, we use the structure of the join tree.
+Assume that the join tree of $Q_P$ is a path with the node at depth $i$ referencing the relation $R_i, i \in [\ell]$.
+The stages $S_i, i \in [\ell+1]_0$ of the DP instance are as follows: (1) atom $R_i, i \in [\ell]$ corresponds to stage $S_i$ and each tuple in $R_i$ maps to a unique state in $S_i$, (2) there is an edge between $v \in S_i$ and $v' \in S_{i+1}$ iff the corresponding input tuples join and the weight of the edge is the weight of the tuple corresponding to $v'$, (3) there is an edge from $s$ to each state in $S_1$ whose weight is the weight of the corresponding $R_1$-tuple, and (4) each state in $S_\stages$ has an edge to $t$ of weight 0.
+Clearly, there is a 1:1 correspondence between paths from $s$ to $t$ and query answers.
+Due to the commutativity of sum, the weight of such a path is equal to the weight of the corresponding query answer, regardless of the stage order imposed by the join tree.
+Consequently, the $k^\textrm{th}$-best query answer corresponds to the $k^\textrm{th}$-shortest path in the DP instance.